epam/edp-install/docs/headlamp-user-guide/autotest.md

    !![Edit autotest](../assets/headlamp-user-guide/headlamp-edit-autotest-jira.png "Edit library")

    a.
 Mark the **Integrate with Jira server** check box and fill in the necessary fields.
-Please see steps 15-19 on the [Add Autotests page](add-autotest.md#the-advanced-settings-menu).
+Please see steps d-h on the [Add Autotests](add-autotest.md#the-advanced-settings-menu) page.

    b.
 Select the **Apply** button to apply the changes.